Holographic complexity of the Klebanov-Strassler background: Discussion

 \section{Discussion}

-We have evaluated the holographic complexity of the Klebanov-Strassler background with several complexity functionals.
+We have evaluated the holographic complexity of the Klebanov-Strassler background with several complexity functionals, including the CA2.0, CF, and CF2.0 functionals proposed recently in \cite{frey} based on considerations from the 10D supergravity.
 The KS background is an interesting test case for holographic complexity in both 10D and nonconformal gravity backgrounds, and we compare the complexity in KS to that of AdS$_5\times S^5$ (as evaluated in 10D variables).
-At large radius, KS is approximately AdS$_5\times T^{1,1}$ with a logarithmically-varying curvature length $L(r)$; substituting this value $L(r_m)$ at the cut off for the AdS scale transforms the complexity of AdS$_5\times T^{1,1}$ into the leading divergence of the complexity of KS (up to numerical factors).
+At large radius, KS is approximately AdS$_5\times T^{1,1}$ with a logarithmically varying curvature length $L(r)$; substituting this value $L(r_m)$ at the cutoff for the AdS scale transforms the complexity of AdS$_5\times T^{1,1}$ into the leading divergence of the complexity of KS (up to numerical factors).
 Specifically, this leading divergence is $f(L(r_m))r_m^3$, where $f(L)$ is a power or a power times a logarithm, depending on the complexity functional.

-In fact, if we insist that the AdS complexity determines the leading divergence, re-writing that divergence in terms of the dimensionless radial coordinate $\tau$ controls the dependence on the gauge theory parameters $g_s$, $M$, and $\epsilon$.
+In fact, if we insist that the AdS complexity determines the leading divergence, rewriting that divergence in terms of the dimensionless radial coordinate $\tau$ controls the dependence on the gauge theory parameters $g_s$, $M$, and $\epsilon$.
 Most importantly, the universal $r_m^3$ factor is $\epsilon^2\exp(\tau_m)$ (times numerical factors of order unity), and $\epsilon^2$ is the cube of the confinement length.
 This is the same scaling as the complexity of formation for AdS solitons, which may suggest a universal role for confinement in complexity.
 Meanwhile, the dependence on $g_s$ and $M$ follows from the functional dependence on $L(r_m)$.
-An interesting point is that the dependences on $\epsilon$ and with $g_sM$ both rely on how we fix parameters: is the cut-off radius a fixed $\tau_m$ or $r_m$, and do we fix the 10D Newton constant or the 5D one in an effecive theory?
+An interesting point is that the dependences on $\epsilon$ and with $g_sM$ both rely on how we fix parameters: is the cutoff radius a fixed $\tau_m$ or $r_m$, and do we fix the 10D Newton constant or the 5D one in an effective theory?